msyyn/sapper-tailwind-supabase-auth/README.md

 # sapper-template

-The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
-Can use either Rollup or webpack as bundler.
+Template for quickstarting a [Sapper](https://github.com/sveltejs/sapper) project with TailwindCSS and Supabase.io Auth.
+Uses Rollup as bundler.

 ## Getting started